ElusiveMind/backup/README.md

 **DEBUG**
 Enable debug logging.
 Logging is logged to `messages.txt` in `/app/backups`

+**DELETE_FIRST**
+Delete the old files on the remote server first before uploading new files.
+For hosts with limited space.

 **INTERVAL**
 This is the interval at which to run the cron scripts.
 Must be in cron format (ex.
 0 0 * * *)